Scottish-DevTools-Meetup/scottish-devtools/src/content/docs/workshops/fuzzy-books.md

 ---

 **Build a fuzzy book search using PGVector, Supabase, and OpenAI embeddings.**
-This repo is used for the first talk in the Scottish DevTools meetup series.
+This repo is used for the first talk in the Scottish DevTools meetup series.\
+👉 <a href="https://github.com/Scottish-DevTools-Meetup/fuzzy-books" target="blank">Link to the fuzzy-books repo</a>

 ---